joyeusenoelle/GuideToMastodon/README.md

 * Punchlines to jokes
 * Long posts that might otherwise fill up people's timelines

 In general, just use your best judgment; think "is there a reason someone might not want to see this?".
+You have the opportunity to take an extra moment and make the fediverse a nicer place for people to be.
+Why wouldn't you take that opportunity?

 **An important note:** Mastodon *does not* track hashtags that are in the text of a CW.
 Mastodon *does* track hashtags that are *under* a CW.
 Always put your hashtags in the body of your toot, never in the content warning.